GoogleCloudPlatform/generative-ai/gemini/sample-apps/genwealth/alternate-configs/non-vertex-models.md

         --role="roles/secretmanager.secretAccessor"
     ```

+## Deploy Local Models

+To use AlloyDB Omni's Model Endpoint Management feature with a custom model, you will need an endpoint for embeddings and text completion.
+For this walkthrough, we have provided examples for each model.
+You can use these models, or any other model with a compatible endpoint.

+1. Deploy a local embeddings model using the examples provided in [this Github repo](https://github.com/llm-on-gke/sentence_transformers_serving).

+1. Deploy a local text completion model using the examples provided in [this Github repo](https://github.com/IshmeetMehta/llm-on-gke).

 ## Register Local Models

 Use pgAdmin to connect to the `ragdemos` database in your new AlloyDB Omni cluster and run the commands below one at a time to register local models for use with AlloyDB Omni.